Phone: (415) 444-7040

 THERE IS NO CHARGE FOR DOMESTIC VIOLENCE RESTRAINING ORDER FORMS.
 All forms are available from the Civil Clerk's Office, or you may download the complete packet by clicking here.

 You may also complete the forms on line by clicking here.
-Restraining order forms are available in English, Spanish, Vietnamese, Chinese and Korean.
 For additional information about domestic violence orders, please click here.

 For help filling out the forms, please contact:

-To apply for a restraining order, please complete the forms available from the links above.
-An applicant for a restraining order must have the completed forms to the Clerk's Office in room 113 before 10:30 a.m., Monday through Friday.
-The clerk will give the completed forms to a judge to review.
-The applicant may pick up the completed forms at the Clerk's Office between the hours of 1:30 p.m. and 2:30 p.m.
+To apply for a temporay restraining order, please complete the forms available from the links above and submit them to the Clerk's Office in room 113 before 10:30 a.m., Monday through Friday.
+The clerk will give the completed forms to a judicial officer for review after which they will be returned to the Clerk's Office.
+You must pick up these forms at the Clerk's Office between the hours of 1:30 p.m. and 2:30 p.m.
 The clerk will set a date for the hearing.
-If the judge grants temporary orders pending the hearing, they will take effect when the restraining order paperwork is served on the restrained person.
-If the 10:30 a.m. deadline is missed, the applicant can still turn in the completed forms which will be reviewed by the Court on the next court business day.
+If the judge grants temporary orders pending the hearing, they will take effect immediately but will not be enforceable until served on the restrained person.
+If the 10:30 a.m. deadline is missed, you can still turn in the completed forms which will be reviewed by the Court on the next business day.

-At the time you submit your application for a temporary restraining order, you must fill out a confidential Law Enforcement Supplemental Information form.
-This form requests descriptive information, including birth date, home and work addresses and telephone numbers, and the driver's license number of the person you seek to have restrained.
-Bring all identifying information you have regarding this person with you to the Court.
+At the time your application for a temporary restraining order is submitted, you must fill out a confidential Law Enforcement Supplemental Information form.
+This form requests descriptive information, including birth date, home and work addresses and telephone numbers, and the driver's license number of the person to be restrained.
+You should bring all identifying information you have regarding this person with you to the Court.
 The purpose of this form is to make sure that your restraining order can be enforced and that it can be entered into a Statewide Protective Order Registry which is available to all law enforcement agencies.